mmdrozd/Methods/Assignments/07-10_Time-The-Execution-Of-Some-REMARKs/Time-The-Execution-Of-Some-REMARKs.md

 **Detailed instructions for the assignment 07_10_Time-The-Execution-Of-Some-REMARKs on an AWS EC2 instance**

 0. Open your VM
-0. Launch an instance on AWS (You might to want to select 30 GiB Size on the Add Storage section)
+0. Launch an instance on AWS (**Important note**: The Free tier eligible instance type (1GB RAM, 1 vCPU) is not powerful enough to properly run this code.
+An appropriate instance configuration would include 8GB RAM, 2 vCPUs and a network performance up to 10 Gigabit.
+Moreover, select 30 GiB Size on the Add Storage section. **AWS will charge you a (small) fee for such configuration, so remember to terminate your instance after you are done!**
 0. Open Terminal

    `cd Downloads`
    `ssh -i "[Moniker].pem" ubuntu@ec2-18-222-201-18.us-east2.compute.amazonaws.com` (copy the link given to you by AWS under Connect to your instance using its public DNS)
    `sudo apt update`
    `sudo apt-get upgrade`
    `sudo apt-get install ubuntu-desktop gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal xfce4 vnc4server xfce4-terminal`

    `git clone https://github.com/ccarrollATjhuecon/Methods`